AmElmo/sign_language_detector/Readme.md

 We first considered a large-scale dataset for Word-Level American Sign Language: https://github.com/dxli94/WLASL - but since we used a reduced scope of 9 words to translate for this project, we generated our own dataset with our own videos.

-!!!
-Describe number of videos per words + nb of frames
+We have collected 30 videos of 30 frames for each word.

+## 1. 💽 Data preprocessing

+We've saved each frame of each video as a numpy array of size

+💡 Tip: if using Google Colab for training, you must zip and unzip the data before in order to allow for 10x faster processing with Numpy.

-## 2. Training an LSTM neural network
+## 2. ⏳ Training an LSTM neural network

-## 2. Training a CNN + LSTM neural network
+## 2. 🧠 Training a CNN + LSTM neural network

-## 3. Evaluation and test in real time
+## 3. 📽 Evaluation and test in real time

 We logged metrics from our model and displayed them in Tensorboard.

+## 3. 🚲 Lifecycle setup

-## 4. Convert model to Tensorflow JS
+## 4. 🌟 Convert model to Tensorflow JS

 Depending on the type of model built, we converted our .h5 Keras model to a layers model or graph model.